 I have some additional information that may be of interest to you regarding, Cpl.
 Lodwick D. Underwood (my 2nd Great Grandfather), of Cos.
 I & F, 4th Vermont Infantry Regiment, 1st Vermont Brigade of the 2nd Division, 2nd Brigade, VI Corps, Army of the Potomac and Army of the Shenandoah, Middle Military Department.
 First, his name is listed as Ludwig A. Underwood, in the official Army records and here on your website.
 Concerning this aspect to his service, he was attempting to prevent his father, Joshua Underwood, from discovering him at the recruiting stations within the immediate area.
 You see, Lodwick (nickname "Ludwig") was 15-yrs old at the time he was attempting to enlist.
 Additionally, he used his brother's middle initial, as means of furthering his aims.
 He attempted the name and age game around 5-times, before his father finally relented, and signed the authorization papers allowing someone under the age of 17, to enlist into military service.

-Along with is brief synopsis, I have included in this message a picture off his headstone that provides evidence of his actual name and birthdate.
+Along with this brief synopsis, I have included in this message a picture of his headstone that provides evidence of his actual name and birthdate.
 Additionally, I've also, attached a photo of him in his green uniform.
-I hope that this provides some much needed information in helping you to accurately chronicle the lives of these brave but very young soldiers.
+I hope that this provides some much-needed information in helping you to accurately chronicle the lives of these brave but very young soldiers.
 If, for any reason, you feel it necessary to contact me please, feel free to do so!

 Contributed by Stacey Underwood, Lodwick's 2nd great-grandson, a Disabled Naval Silent Service veteran.